adam-poulton/slashdiablo-maphack/docs/Advanced-Item-Display.md

-By enabling the "Advanced Item Display" configuration parameter, you can customize exactly how items are displayed.
+﻿By enabling the "Advanced Item Display" configuration parameter, you can customize exactly how items are displayed.
 It is the only mechanism for customizing item names: with it disabled, items are named exactly as the game names them.

 One other parameter works alongside it rather than being superseded by it.
 "Show iLvl" adds the item level and affix level to an item's properties, and needs "Advanced Item Display" enabled to do so.